miakunin/Prosail_iDiv_test/README.md

 If the $casename is not provided, a "default" values for the model parametres would be used (see in the code).

+To use the model one should first obtain the original code here: http://teledetection.ipgp.jussieu.fr/prosail/ (http://teledetection.ipgp.jussieu.fr/prosail/PROSAIL_5B_Fortran.rar)
+The current source provides ONLY modified main model program

+To build the model simply run _make_